• Sep 08, 2025

 The Top 10 Crypto-Friendly Countries (2025)

 The cryptocurrency industry has faced significant turbulence over the past few years.
-It went through extreme volatility and major collapses, including the 2021-2022 crypto winter and Bitcoin plunge, the collapse of Terra-Luna and FTX, increased regulatory pressures, and global bans.
+It went through extreme volatility and major collapses, including the 2021-2022 crypto winter and Bitcoin price swings, the collapse of Terra-Luna and FTX, increased regulatory pressures, global bans, and proposed restrictions on investment.
+The industry has also been widely targeted by criminals.

-In 2025, as the cryptocurrency industry continues to grow, certain countries have emerged as global leaders in fostering crypto-friendly environments.
-These nations offer regulatory clarity, tax incentives, and supportive infrastructure, making them attractive hubs for blockchain businesses, investors, and enthusiasts.
+In late 2025, as the cryptocurrency industry continues to grow, certain countries have emerged as global leaders in fostering crypto-friendly environments.
+These jurisdictions offer regulatory clarity, tax incentives, and supportive infrastructure, making them attractive hubs for blockchain businesses, investors, and enthusiasts.
 Here are this year’s top 10 most crypto-friendly countries.

 This list is based solely on Sumsub’s own research, analysis, and subjective judgment.